TYLPHE/shopping-cart/README.md

 ## Challenges
 ### Deep copy of a state that is an array of objects
 More details to come.
 [The most helpful link](https://stackoverflow.com/questions/597588/how-do-you-clone-an-array-of-objects-in-javascript)

+### Filtering
+Initially tried to create a state for filters but that didnt work.
+More details on solutions soon.